in

 Amazigh Dance: Top 6 Unheard of Amazing Facts About This folkloric style of dance

-Amazigh Dance; The Roots and The origine
+Amazigh Dance: The Roots and the Origine

-Amazigh Dance MoroccoCredit to commons.Wikimedia
+Amazigh Dance Credit to commons.Wikimedia

 It is most common in the southern regions of Morocco.
 Thus, it belongs to the Berber “Amazigh” culture.
 Maintaining originality and preserving Ahwash’s historical and cultural identity is vital.
 This is because it presented an excellent legacy for generations to come.

 It is prevalent in the High Atlas and Ouarzazate region and extends to other southern areas of Morocco.
 Ahwash dance creates a stunning presentation of Berber customs.
-Ahwash dance changes slightly from one region to another and from trib to trib.
-This is by adding a distinct touch to clothes worn or jewelry worn during a dance session.
-Yet, its originality is always authenticity are always maintained.

 These events include: